-Learn from the following video on how you configure an Escalation policy to assign and escalate to primary or secondary on-call users about critical situations.
+This article describes the steps and prerequisites required to configure an escalation policy to assign and escalate to primary or secondary on-call users about critical Situations or ActOns.

 Required User Permissions